Climate and Average Weather Year Round in Mission Viejo California, United States

 The windier part of the year lasts for 6.9 months, from November 13 to June 8, with average wind speeds of more than 6.2 miles per hour.
-The windiest day of the year is December 30, with an average hourly wind speed of 7.2 miles per hour.
+The windiest month of the year in Mission Viejo is December, with an average hourly wind speed of 7.0 miles per hour.

 The calmer time of year lasts for 5.1 months, from June 8 to November 13.
-The calmest day of the year is September 8, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Mission Viejo is September, with an average hourly wind speed of 5.3 miles per hour.

 The predominant average hourly wind direction in Mission Viejo varies throughout the year.